legendsolar/frontend/arch.md

 #### Caching
 - Caching is complex on the frontend
 - Queries are cached indefinitely
+  - Update to minutes or hours
-- Edit mutations, when they return, update queries based on `id` and `type`
+- Edit mutations, when they successfully return, update queries based on `id` and `type`
   - ie. a mutation that returns a type of `Transfer` with an `id` of `1234` would update queries with this type and id
 - Create mutations have a custom `forceCacheUpdate` that adds the returned, created object to caches where appropraite.
 This is perhaps the crux of the problem and where issues could arise.
 - Delete mutations are currently not supported, but they would function similar to create mutations